Radiotherapy for spinal cord compression

 Side effects of radiotherapy for spinal cord compression are usually mild.
-The side effects tend to come on gradually as you go through your treatment course and may last for a week or 2 after the treatment has finished.
+The side effects tend to come on gradually as you go through your treatment course.
+They might last for a week or 2 after the treatment has finished.

-You may feel more tired than before the treatment started.
+You might feel more tired than before the treatment started.

-Your skin may go a bit red in the treatment area but is not likely to become sore with this amount of treatment.
+Your skin may go a bit red in the treatment area.

-You may have a flare up of pain for 1 to 2 days and your treatment team will advise you on adjusting your painkillers.
+You might have a flare up of pain for 1 to 2 days and your treatment team will advise you on adjusting your painkillers.

 If your bowel is in the treatment area, you may have some diarrhoea.
 Your doctor or nurse can give you some medicines to help control diarrhoea.